 Stock Price.
-The Allscripts board of directors considered the current and historical stock price of Allscripts, including that the anticipated per share value of the Transactions to existing Allscripts' stockholders of between \$14.30 and \$16.20 represented a premium of 63%-85% over the closing price of Allscripts' common stock on March 17, 2008, the day prior to announcement of the Transactions, and a 37%-55% premium to Allscripts' 30-day average share price of \$10.46 prior to announcement.
-The Allscripts board also considered that the anticipated per share value of the Transactions represented the best value available to stockholders for a sale of control resulting from the market check conducted by Allscripts with the assistance of its financial advisor.
+The Allscripts board of directors considered the stock price of Allscripts, including that the anticipated per share value of the Transactions to existing Allscripts' stockholders of between \$14.30 and \$16.20 represented a premium of 63%-85% over the closing price of Allscripts' common stock on March 17, 2008, the day prior to announcement of the Transactions, and a 37%-55% premium to Allscripts' 30-day average share price of \$10.46 prior to announcement.